Artwork Guidelines for Label Printing

 - Clipping masks do not remove unwanted elements but simply hide them.
 To avoid the risk of them unexpectedly popping up later on your print, choose to remove elements instead permanently.
 It’s always good practice to clean up.

 - Rich black generally provides the best coverage for large solid areas on paper stock.
 We recommend using a 60 / 40 / 40 / 100 ratio.
+Small areas or black text are best set to 100% black.

 - To pick colour from your computer, set your screen brightness to 50%, and select something around 10-25% brighter than you are after.